-Thermocouples and thermopiles require proper temperature differential between the hot-junction (tip) and coldjunction (base) to provide satisfactory operation of gas controls.
-Thermocouples and thermopiles perform less effectively when exposed to excessive cold-junction or hotjunction temperatures.
+Thermocouples and thermopiles require proper temperature differential between the hot-junction (tip) and cold-junction (base) to provide satisfactory operation of millivoltage gas controls.
+Thermocouples and thermopiles perform less effectively when exposed to excessive coldjunction or hot-junction temperatures.

 Excessive cold-junction temperatures can be caused by heat radiation from adjacent surfaces or high ambient air temperatures.
-Excessive cold-junction temperatures can be eliminated by shielding the pilot flame, see Fig. 10, or constructing a baffle to direct secondary air over the pilot burner base.
+Excessive cold-junction temperatures can be eliminated by shielding the pilot flame, see Fig. 8, or constructing a baffle to direct secondary air over the pilot burner base.

 Excessive hot-junction temperatures can be eliminated by proper pilot flame adjustment.
-To adjust pilot flame, see Adjust Pilot Flame section.
+To adjust pilot flame, see "Adjust Pilot Flame" on page 3.

-Fig. 10.
+Fig. 9.
 Proper shielding of pilot flame.

-Pilot Turndown Test (30 mV safety control systems)
+Pilot Turndown Test (30 mV Pilotstat Safety Control Systems)

 The Pilot Turndown Test assures that the pilot flame ignites the main burner within four seconds from the time gas reaches the main burner.
-In this test, the pilot flame is just sufficient enough to hold in the power unit or just above the point of flame extinction (whichever occurs at a higher pilot gas flow rate).
+In this test, the pilot flame is just sufficient enough to hold in the Pilotstat power unit or just above the point of flame extinction (whichever occurs at a higher pilot gas flow rate).